ms/buildtogether.tech/important/index.md

 <cite>Freeman1972</cite>.
 The latter can work for groups of up to half a dozen
 people in which everyone knows everyone else.
 Beyond that, groups need to spell out who has the authority to make which decisions and how to achieve consensus.
-In short, they need explicit <span g="governance">governance</span>.
+In short, they need explicit <span g="governance" i="governance">governance</span>.

-<span g="marthas_rules">Martha's Rules</span> are a practical way to do this in
+<span g="marthas_rules" i="Martha's Rules">Martha's Rules</span> are a practical
+way to do this in groups with up to a few dozen members
-groups with up to a few dozen members <cite>Minahan1986</cite>, and work very well for smaller teams too:
+<cite>Minahan1986</cite>, and work very well for smaller teams too:

 1. Before each meeting, anyone who wishes may sponsor a proposal.
 Proposals must be filed at least 24 hours before a meeting in order to be considered